The Phonograph Girls

 There are countless scenes in movies that include a phonograph.

 Sometimes a phonograph is just for set design, providing an association with a particular time period.
-Playing a record can also set the mood or again reinforce the time period of a scene.
+Playing a record can also create a mood while reinforcing the time period of a scene.

 Phonographia